 This is a great last minute activity to add to your plans for the week because kids can play with the felt trains while you’re cutting them out.
 An older child could help make the trains, and it could be a fun Valentine’s Day gift for an older sibling to give to a younger train fan.
 And all you need is a few pieces of felt in Valentine’s Day colors and/or patterns, a larger piece of felt to place them on, and a good pair of scissors.

-Spread the large piece of felt out on the floor or a bed and sit down next to it.
+When you’re ready to make the felt trains, pread the large piece of felt out on the floor or a bed and sit down next to it.
 Start cutting out train pieces, and stack them by shape on the larger piece.
 If your child is anything like the Little Engineer, you’ll have company as soon as the first few snips sound out.

 Out of each piece of felt, I tried to cut a variety of the following shapes: engine bodies, coal tenders, wheels, funnels/smokestacks, domes.
 Tiny rectangles for couplers, small ones for windows, slightly bigger ones for doors, long thin ones for footplates and cab roofs, bigger ones for box cars and passenger coaches.
 Swirly cloud shapes for steam.
 Bumpy black pieces for coal in the tender.
 And, of course, lots of hearts for freight and general decorating purposes.

 This was the train the Little Engineer came up with when I was about halfway through cutting the pieces out:

 I love this so much.
 Beyond motherly bias, I think it’s cool that it looks like one of the earliest steam engines.
 We’ve been reading some of our favorite books about the history of trains lately, so he may have been inspired by the pictures in them.